Save Mollem: 2020

 In October 2020, on a visit to Goa, Union Minister for Environment, Forest and Climate Change Prakash Javadekar said at a press conference that he was not aware about the opposition to the three controversial linear projects proposed in and around the protected forests at the Wildlife Sanctuary.
 He said that he had received no written objections to the projects, despite environmental activists and other various groups from the state sending the Ministry of Environment, Forests and Climate Change dozens of written representations digitally and by post.

 A few days later, Curtorim MLA Aleixo Reginaldo Lourenco sent a letter to the Ministry of Environment, as well as the Goa Chief Minister saying that their feigning ignorance on the protests was disturbing to Goans.
 He reiterated that numerous Goans including students, teachers, architects, artists, scientists, and travel and tourism operators, had written to him over four months on the issue, and that he had written to the Centre over the issue of Mollem being stripped of its green cover.

 Around the same time, noted Konkani writer Damodar Mauzo in a video on Mollem, urged Goans to unite and back the people of Mollem in their fight to save the forests from destruction.
 In the video, he also recited a poem on the ongoing struggle to save the forests penned by a Mollem local Sharaschandra Khandeparkar.

 On the night of 1 November 2020, during the COVID-19 pandemic in India, hundreds of people sat on the railway lines passing through Chandor.
 The protestors included activists, members of different political parties, and citizens of different backgrounds and age groups.
 Six protestors were charged for unlawful assembly and rioting, despite people stating that the protest was peaceful.

 On 7 December 2020, protests were held in Panjim outside the office of the Forest Department in Panaji.
 Other protestors marched from the Church Square to the Forest Department.
+Law enforcement officials boarded a privately owned bus carrying protestors and instructed the driver to transport them to a police station.
+Neola Pereira and others live-streamed this on Instagram, attracting an audience of over 200,000 viewers.

 2021

 In March 2021, the MoEF granted its approval for the clearing of 140 hectares of forest land for the double-tracking project.

 In April 2021, the Supreme Court-appointed Central Empowered Committee (CEC) recommended against the three projects.
 While the double tracking project was cancelled, the transmission line was recommended to be shifted to an existing 110 KV line, and the highway expansion project was recommended to get an environmental clearance (EC) first.

+Also in April 2021, Neola Pereira and other youth organised a flash mob, indulging in a "Jerusalema" dance challenge.